jschulman/jayschulman.com/content/100days/nfts/NFT-3. The Difference Between Fungible and Non-Fungible Tokens-2024-08-12.md

 tags: blockchain, fungible tokens, non-fungible tokens, NFTs, digital assets
 ---

-# 🔄 The Difference Between Fungible and Non-Fungible Tokens: A Tale of Two Assets 🌐

-Hey there, blockchain enthusiasts! 👋 It's your favorite tech-savvy friend here, back with another exciting topic in our series.
-Today, we're going to delve into the world of tokens and explore the key differences between fungible and non-fungible tokens (NFTs).
+Today, we're going to dig into the world of tokens and explore the key differences between fungible and non-fungible tokens (NFTs).
 So, buckle up and let's get started! 🚀

 ## 📌 Fungible Tokens: The Interchangeable Ones